enthusi/feline/docs/usage/about.rst

 FELINE
 ============
-The FELINE algorithm then evaluates the likelihood in each spectrum of the 3D data cube for emission lines at the positions provided by a given redshift and a certain combination of typical emission features.
+The FELINE (Find Emission LINEs) algorithm then evaluates the likelihood in each spectrum of the 3D data cube for emission lines at the positions provided by a given redshift and a certain combination of typical emission features.

 FELINE does not evaluate the observed data cube directly, but instead utilizes the result of an emission line matched filter to boost the signal-to-noise of any such feature in the data cube.
+We use [LSDcat](https://ascl.net/1612.002) to create such a filtered data cube.
 FELINE, however, does not pick individual peaks from that data as separate objects but instead simulatenously assesses the accumulative signal at all spectral positions that correspond to a certain set of emission lines at any redshift within the range of interest.